CMCLorg/CMCLorg.github.io/call_for_papers.md

 * Development and evaluation of NLP systems using cognitive principles and measurements (e.g. plausibility of different artificial neural network architectures for human cognition)
 * Models of linguistic information propagation and language change in communication networks
 * Psychologically motivated models of grammar induction or semantic learning

-We also invite any submissions looking at NLP through the opposite lens that use behavioral data to rule out or refine computational models of human language processing.

 Submissions are especially welcomed that combine computational modeling work with experimental or corpus data to test theoretical questions about the nature of human language acquisition, comprehension, and/or production.